Batman: Contagion: Plot

-Azrael sends a report to Batman that a plague connected to The Sacred Order of Saint Dumas is on its way to Gotham City.
-Robin finds that a private plane has just landed in Gotham from Africa.
+Azrael sends a report to Batman that a plague connected to the Order of St. Dumas is on its way to Gotham City.
+Robin (Tim Drake) finds that a private plane has just landed in Gotham from Africa.
 The passenger, Peter Maris, enters his exclusive condominium complex, Babylon Towers.
 Believing that the plague is about to infect Gotham, he proposes to the other homeowners that they dismiss their servants and seal the building, which is entirely self-sufficient, and they agree.
 What Maris does not know is that he is already infected, and has passed the infection to his pilot, who joins the servants entering the city.
 Batman infiltrates a military facility where the Ebola Gulf-A virus, also known as "the Clench", was being studied.
 The military's head of research, General Derwent, has been accidentally infected and is slowly dying.